lsst/dp0-2_lsst_io/tutorials-examples/Portal-6.rst

     Figure 6: Six entries from the uploaded region file are overlaid on the image.

-**2.5.** Markers can be added to the images.
+**2.5.
+Mark up the Image.** Markers can be added to the images.
 Click the "Tools" icon to open the drop-down menu.
-Under the "Layers" section, click the last icon and select "Add Marker."
+Under the "Layers" section, click the last icon and select "Add Marker".
 A marker labeled "Marker #1" will appear at the center of the image.
 Click and drag the marker to the desired location, and adjust its size by dragging any corner of the surrounding box.
 To edit the marker, click the "Manipualte overlay display" icon and go to the "Marker #1" section.
 Change the label by typing "galaxy of interest" into the "Label" field, and use the "Corner" drop-down to adjust the label’s position.
 To change the marker's color, click the "color" box to open the "Color Picker" window and select your preferred color.
 To add another marker, click the "Add Marker" box, which will place a new marker at the center of the image.

 .. figure:: /_static/portal_tut06_step02e.png
     :width: 700